 How to Add Transitions to Checkbox and Multiple Choice Selections

-Would you like to add some transitions to your Checkbox and Multiple Choice form fields when they are selected?
-Adding a small touch of CSS to achieve this can easily provide that little bit of uniqueness to your forms.
-In this tutorial, we’ll walk you through the CSS needed to add transitions to your Checkbox and Multiple Choice form field selections.
+Interested in enhancing your Checkbox and Multiple Choice form fields with smooth transitions when they are selected?
+With just a bit of CSS, you can add a touch of uniqueness to your forms.
+In this guide, we’ll show you the CSS required to implement transitions for Checkbox and Multiple Choice form field selections.

 Creating the form

-First, you’ll need to create your form and set up your Checkbox and/or Multiple Choice form fields.
+First, you’ll need to create your form and set up your Checkbox and/or Multiple Choice form fields as well as any other fields needed.

 If you need any help with this step, please review this documentation.